 The primary goal of the activities is to produce basic and applied knowledge in the areas of nutrition, nutritional physiology, health and behaviour, and breeding and reproduction.
 All the units are approved for transgenic pigs.
 The overall aim in many of the projects is to optimise energy and nutrient conversion with a focus on sustainable food production while taking into consideration the health and welfare of the animals.

 Projects regarding housing equipment, ventilation and climate, IKT and other technical solutions that are relevant to commercial farms are also carried out in the pig facilities.

-Department of Animal Science has people with the relevant skills for carrying out many kinds of research and development projects in all pig categories, including extracting and handling feed, milk, blood, urine and tissue samples.
-The research and development projects in the facilities are often carried out in collaboration with external partners with a close connection to other laboratory facilities at AU Foulum with a focus on feed, urine, blood and tissue analysis.
+Department of Animal and Veterinary Sciences has people with the relevant skills for carrying out many kinds of research and development projects in all pig categories, including extracting and handling feed, milk, blood, urine and tissue samples.
+The research and development projects in the facilities are often carried out in collaboration with external partners with a close connection to other laboratory facilities at AU Viborg - Research Centre Foulum with a focus on feed, urine, blood and tissue analysis.